Where is data stored, and what is a data breach?

 Within an organisation, there are a number of ways in which your data is likely be stored.
 However, it may not always be clear which data resides where.
 The expansion of digital services and communication tools mean that files are constantly being shared across locations and uploaded to different platforms, creating a lengthy digital paper trail.

-Here are the most common methods of data storage:
+Here are the most common methods of data storage for organisations:

-• Applications and Social Media.
-You may share and store information via social media applications (eg. uploading photos to Facebook).
-In this case, it is important that you have read the Company’s Privacy Policy so that you understand what data you’ve agreed to share, and where it is being stored.
+You may share and store information via social media applications (e.g. uploading photos to Facebook).
+In this case, it is important that you have read the company’s Privacy Policy so that you understand what data you’ve agreed to share, and where it is being stored.

 Why is it important to know where data is stored?